Connected sums and finite energy foliations I: Contact connected sums: Proof of Theorem

-Thus, a curve belonging to both $\M_{p, +}$ and $\M_{p, -}$ would lead to a contradiction, and this completes the proof that there is at least one curve of $\F'$ though every point of $M'\setminus B'$. \end{proof}
+Thus, a curve belonging to both $\M_{p, +}$ and $\M_{p, -}$ would lead to a contradiction, and this completes the proof that there is at least one curve of $\F'$ through every point of $M'\setminus B'$. \end{proof}